Flint, MI Solar Panels

 Michigan Solar Incentives

-The financial benefits depend on your specific utility company.
-DTE Energy customers receive approximately 8.5 cents per kWh for off-peak exports and around 14 cents per kWh during summer peak hours (4-7pm).
+The credit rates you receive for exported solar energy depend on your utility provider.
+DTE Energy customers on the Standard Time of Day rate receive approximately 8.5 cents per kWh during off-peak hours and around 14 cents per kWh during summer peak hours (4-7pm).
 Consumers Energy credits range from 9-16 cents per kWh depending on season and time, with the highest rates during summer peak (2-7pm).
-Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides 6-10 cents per kWh plus an additional 1.3 cents per kWh for the first five years.
-All excess credits roll over month-to-month as dollar amounts that can be applied to future electricity bills.
+Indiana-Michigan Power offers 12.4 cents per kWh for exports.
+Lansing Board of Water & Light provides approximately 6-10 cents per kWh, plus an additional 1.3 cents per kWh for five years when you transfer your Renewable Energy Credits to the utility.
+Any unused export credits roll over month to month as dollar amounts that apply to future electricity supply charges.

 Ready to start saving with solar?